mtfaye/xplorer/README.md

 ## Package content

-		├──.vscode
+		├── docs # Documentations
 		│
-		├── README.md
-		│
-		├── docs   #  Contains documentations
-		│
+		├── examples # Examples on how to setup and run the app │
 		├── outfile   # Contains report files
 		│
-		├── examples   # Examples on how to setup and run the app │
-		├── src   # Utility functions
+		├── src   # source code
 		│
 		├── tests   # For unittesting
 		│
-		├──.gitignore   # List of undesired built-in files
+		├── .gitignore   # List of undesired built-in files │
+		├── dev-requirements.txt  # dependencies for development and testing
 		│
+		├── profiler.py   # Main module of the profiler
+		│
+		├── README.md
+		│
 		├── requirements.txt   # Bucket of all dependencies
 		│
-		├── profiler.py   # Main module of the profiler  c
-		│
-		├── setup.py   # Installer module
+		├── setup.py   # pip installer module